Memories of Irish Family Living in Australia 1967

 He looked for a job in the factories over there but it was hard.
 A lot of jobs had a sign which said, ' No Blacks, No Irish Need Apply.'

 But he managed to get a job and saved some money so that I was able to join him with the children.
-We had some money saved and borrowed some too so we were able to buy a house in London.
+Soon we had some money saved and borrowed some too so we were able to buy a house in London.

 It was very cheap at £1,150 because there were sitting tenants living in the upstairs part.
 We lived downstairs which had two rooms, a scullery and a garden.

 The mortgage was £2 a week.
-Peter left the job in the factory when he got the job in London Transport.
+Peter left the job in the factory and started work in the Underground for London Transport.

 The South Australian Railway